-How I love to give back: In 2006 I founded PLACE concerts, a regular series of ‘concerts in miniature’ which I perform on a volunteer basis to community groups.
+How I love to give back: In 2006 I founded a regular series of ‘concerts in miniature’ which I perform on a volunteer basis to community groups.
 These have included adult care homes, hospice centres, retirement homes, hospitals and schools.
-PLACE concerts are an arena to explore everything I personally love about performing, and are intended for a range of audiences that usually do not hear live music due to various circumstances.
+These concerts are an arena to explore everything I personally love about performing, and are intended for a range of audiences that usually do not hear live music due to various circumstances.

 How long does each concert last?
 My performances run no more than 40 minutes and are littered with anecdotes, stories about the composers and contain much audience interaction.
 These are all intended to be held in informal settings with no requirement other than a gathering of a community of individuals in a single space.
 I bring the rest.

 Aims: When people gather together to listen to a musical performance, I believe the concept of ‘place’ meshes together into one unique concert experience for everyone, myself the performer included.
 These concerts aim to be the medium for unlocking ideas of place, such as stories that speak of:

 - The area where the performance is held